 Parallel U.S. Routes

-From Seattle east to Billings, Interstate 90 replaced U.S. 10.
+East from Seattle to Billings, Interstate 90 replaced U.S. 10.
 From Billings southeast to Buffalo, Wyoming, I-90 parallels U.S. 87, then follows U.S. 14 from Buffalo east to Wall, South Dakota.
-At Wall, I-90 replaced U.S. 16 east all the way to Tomah, Wisconsin.
+I-90 replaced U.S. 16 from Wall east all the way to Tomah, Wisconsin.
 From Tomah southeast to Chicago, Interstate 90 more or less follows U.S. 14 again, but it picks up U.S. 20 at Rockford.
 I-90 and U.S. 20 remain parallel to each other from Chicago east to Boston, with some proximity to U.S. 6 in Ohio.

 A partnership between the Washington State Department of Transportation (WSDOT) and several conservation groups to invest in wildlife corridors and protected habitats for species native to the Cascade Mountains resulted from the project to expand capacity along Interstate 90 between Hyak and Eaton.
 These wildlife structures allow for continuous range for a variety of animals that may migrate over the freeway.
 For more information on the wildlife overpasses, visit Interstate 90 Wildlife Bridges.10